Yannick-CoursiersMtp/MiniCoop/README.md

 - **Admin** (`admin.py`) – assign a courier to each order.
 - **Courrier** (`coursier.py`) – see the deliveries assigned to a given courier.

-Orders are stored in a CSV file (`data.csv`).
+Orders are stored in a CSV file named `data.csv`.
+The file is listed in `.gitignore` so that example orders are not committed to the repository.
 Each component of the workflow reads or writes to this file.
 The interfaces are meant for local demonstrations, so there is no authentication or persistence beyond the CSV file.

 ## Running locally